top of page

 The Three Things Your Body Needs to Hold Minerals

-All three factors must be in place.
+After 15 years of observing hundreds of cases, I've learned that all three factors must be in place.
 Not one.
 Not two.
 ALL THREE.

 1. Sleep Past 7 AM — Every Single Day

-• In bed by 9:30-10 PM
+• Be in bed by 9:30-10 PM.

-• Don't get out of bed before 7 AM
+• Don’t get out of bed before 7 AM.

-• If you wake to pee, go right back to bed
+• If you wake to pee, go right back to bed.

-• Not "most days" — EVERY DAY
+• This isn’t just “most days” — it’s EVERY DAY.

 "I wake naturally at 6 AM!"